JuliaParallel/MPIBenchmarks.jl/README.md

 	of the benchmark.
 If `nothing`, the file is not written.
 Default is a string with the name of the given benchmark (e.g., `"julia_imb_pingpong.csv"` for `IMBPingPong`).

+_**NOTE: kernels of the benchmarks in the IMB and OSU suites are usually very similar, if not identical.
+After all, they benchmark the same MPI functions.
+However, there are usually subtle differences, for example with regards to the number of iterations, datatypes used, how buffers are initialized, etc, which can slightly affect the results.  `MPIBenchmarks.jl` tries to match what the original benchmarks do, but there is no guarantee about this and there may still be unwanted differences.
+If you spot any, please open an issue or submit a pull request.
+As a rule of thumb, OSU benchmarks tend be easier to follow than the IMB's, so our implementations of their benchmarks should generally be more faithful than compared to the IMB ones.**_

 ### Example

 Write a script like the following: